Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Abstract

 \section{Abstract}

-We introduce the dynamic conflict-free coloring problem for a set~$S$ of intervals in~$\Reals^1$ with respect to points, where the goal is to maintain a conflict-free coloring for~$S$ under insertions and deletions.
+We introduce the fully-dynamic conflict-free coloring problem for a set~$S$ of intervals in~$\Reals^1$ with respect to points, where the goal is to maintain a conflict-free coloring for~$S$ under insertions and deletions.
+A coloring is conflict-free if for each point $p$ contained in some interval, $p$ is contained in an interval whose color is not shared with any other interval containing $p$.
 We investigate trade-offs between the number of colors used and the number of intervals that are recolored upon insertion or deletion of an interval.
 Our results include: \begin{itemize} \item a lower bound on the number of recolorings as a function of the number of colors, which implies that with $O(1)$ recolorings per update the worst-case number of colors is $\Omega(\log n/\log\log n)$, and that any strategy using $O(1/\eps)$ colors needs $\Omega(\eps n^{\eps})$ recolorings; \item a coloring strategy that uses $O(\log n)$ colors at the cost of $O(\log n)$ recolorings, and another strategy that uses $O(1/\eps)$ colors at the cost of $O(n^{\eps}/\eps)$ recolorings; \item stronger upper and lower bounds for special cases. \end{itemize} We also consider the kinetic setting where the intervals move continuously (but there are no insertions or deletions); here we show how to maintain a coloring with only four colors at the cost of three recolorings per event and show this is tight.